-The 21st annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2016.
-This year's questionnaire asks rural Nebraskans about housing, Internet services and education as well as the core questions on well-being and community.
-Results from the 2016 survey will be released this summer.
+The 22nd annual Nebraska Rural Poll was mailed out to 7,000 randomly selected households located in nonmetropolitan counties in March of 2017.
+This year's questionnaire asks rural Nebraskans about food shopping, media, institutions, voting and the agricultural economy as well as the core questions on well-being and community.
+Results from the 2017 survey will be released this summer.

 If you received a letter in the mail and would like to complete the survey online, click here.
 You will need the password and identification number located on the bottom right-hand corner of the letter.
 Thank you!